Convert RTF to ORG

 ** Data Analysis

-Load dataset and calculate mean.
+Load dataset and calculate descriptive statistics.

 #+BEGIN_SRC python